labbltd/dx-api-explorer/README.md

 ## Usage

+### Purpose
+This is a developer tool, and a personal side project.
+It is not intended for production use, and has not been properly tested/hardened/etc — therefore no support is offered.
+It *is* intended to help you understand the DX API in particular, and [Pega's Center-out® architecture](https://www.pega.com/technology/center-out) in general.

 ### Installation

 Just unzip it and go.
 You only need to ensure that you have a compatible Infinity application with an appropriately configured [OAuth 2.0 client registration](https://docs.pega.com/bundle/platform/page/platform/security/set-up-oauth-2-client-registration.html).
 It should work on any recent version of Infinity, but I have only tested it on 24.